-Day 3 is where the editing problems really come out to play, with Olette and Pence out shopping when they should be saving money for the beach, and half-polished cutscene scripting for the Disciplinary Committee.
-But the biggest stand-out for me on Day 3 is the “second” (real) character creation segment during the Dive to the Heart.
+Day 3 is where the editing problems really come out to play, with Olette and Pence out shopping when they should be saving money for the beach, and that half-polished cutscene scripting for the Disciplinary Committee.
+But the biggest stand-out for me on Day 3 is the “second” (read: actual) character creation segment during the Dive to the Heart.
 I said it at the time and I’ll repeat myself: I can’t make any sense of the Day 1, “false” character creation segment (where Roxas picks a Struggle bat) unless it was originally the only (real) character creation segment, kept around thanks to Kingdom Hearts 2’s propensity to never let anything hit the cutting room floor.
 That propensity is a janky trait, but in our case a lucky one, since it makes this entire operation possible.

 Ultimately, only Naminé’s introduction has any long-lasting narrative impact after Day 3, and it’s paper thin.
 The Dive to the Heart is memorable, but nothing really happens in it, leaving you with the subplot of Roxas and Hayner arguing which is wrapped up so quickly that I wouldn’t be surprised if it, too, was a late addition.
 Long story short, I suspect Day 3 was heavily edited at a later stage in the development process, and in a rough fashion, too.
 On the other hand, the early trailer linked above confirms that at least one station of the Dive to the Heart (the one with the Twilight Thorn) was around very early.
 Still: I have to wonder what happened to this Day that put it through such a blender?

-We know that Axel was originally supposed to have died on Day 6, and beyond mentioning this in its own right, this raises a number of questions we’re going to have to confront as we go through the rest of the game.
+We know that Axel was originally supposed to have died on Day 6 (or whatever later became Day 6), and beyond mentioning this in its own right, this raises a number of questions we’re going to have to confront as we go through the rest of the game.
 The first of these is also one of the most impactful: was Axel always Roxas’ friend to begin with?
 Remember, Axel’s friendship with Roxas, while dramatically compelling, only serves two direct narrative purposes in the finished game: it prompts Axel to kidnap Kairi (which I will address) and more importantly, it prompts Roxas to wake up when Axel dies before the World that Never Was.
 Granted, Axel could have easily appeared in flashbacks, but in the end I think I favour the possibility a that the much-beloved Axel and Roxas relationship was only added during the editing phase!
 It would, among other things, explain why Roxas leaves the Organization and then returns to the Dark City just to be captured, a plot hole so extreme that we needed Days to resolve it.
-Without any reason to say goodbye to Axel while leaving the Dark City, Roxas would have only been seen in the Dark City the one time, during his fight with Riku.
+Without any reason to say goodbye to Axel while leaving the Dark City, Roxas would have only been seen in the Dark City during his fight with Riku.
 Heck, maybe Roxas would have never left the Organization in an early draft!

 No particular thoughts on the Mysterious Tower.